Adjustable Levelling Feet Simplified

 3. Thread Size: Thread size is a key factor for supporting the weight of an object.
 It is also important for thread compatibility, as the thread must match the type that it is being screwed into.
 To find the metric thread size of a foot, you should start by measuring the diameter across the thread.
 This can be done by putting the ruler against the stud of the adjustable foot and taking the measurement in millimeters.

 What are Tube Threaded Inserts?

-Tube connectors for square or round tubes are specially designed to eliminate welding when connecting tubes together.
+Threaded Tube Connectors for square or round tubes are specially designed to eliminate welding when connecting tubes together.
 We supply this component in different outside diameters and thread size.
 Made from a high quality spring steel, which helps to promote a long-lasting and heavy duty solution.
 Round tube connectors are unique in the sense that they allow for the barbs to expand once inside of the desired application, providing a secure and tight fitting that massively overpowers the strength of our standard plastic threaded inserts.

 Tee Nut Inserts are also an option for creating a thread for adjustable levelling feet.
-These pronged Tee Nuts provide a strong, reliable anchor for timber and plastic.
+These pronged Tee Nuts provide a strong, reliable anchor for timber, ply and plastic.
 They are inserted into a pre-drilled hole and tapped into place.
 They are flush-fitting, so no counter boring is required and a self-locking feature prevents rotation.

 Levelling Feet & Threaded Tube Inserts Summary.